benduong2001/geospatial_power_outages/README.md

 # Power Outages
 Final project for DSC80 at UCSD, with inferential data analysis and basic regression.
-This project made use of a geospatial dataset on power outages in the US from 2000-2015, including information on the outage itself (its cause, duration, coverage, etc.), and the outage's location (its populational, industrial, economic, climatological data, etc.)
+This project made use of a geospatial dataset on power outages in the US from 2000-2016, including information on the outage itself (its cause, duration, coverage, etc.), and the outage's location (its populational, industrial, economic, climatological data, etc.).
+The project was split between exploratory data analysis and predictive modelling.
-# Data Analysis including EDA and predictive modelling on power outages dataset.
 * outage.xlsx: 1000+ row dataset of the list of outages in the US from 2000 to 2016
 * outage_EDA: notebook with data-cleaning and EDA (Exploratory Data Analysis) and hypothesis testing on the dataset
 * outages: notebook with data-cleaning and predictive modelling on the dataset